 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.

 More about isavuconazonium

-- Isavuconazonium (Advanced Reading)
+- Isavuconazonium (Intravenous) (Advanced Reading)

-- Isavuconazonium Intravenous (Advanced Reading)
+- Isavuconazonium (Oral) (Advanced Reading)

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.